Thursday, April 29, 2021

 Merchants, Yeomanry, and Laborers were considered to be "commoners."
 These classes were those without any rank or title.

 Since neither Elizabeth, nor her father and sister, listed the wearing of ermine in the Sumptuary statutes suggests that it wasn't an issue that warranted publishing restrictions; because there weren't a great many of the commons wealthy enough to wear it.
-Usually, when the wearing of furs and other costly apparel was being abused by the commons, THAT was when they were added to the Sumptuary Laws.
+I don't believe there was an "unspoken rule" because people would abuse such privilege if not regulated.
+Usually, when the wearing of furs and other costly apparel was being abused it wasn't just by the commons, but due to such abuses THAT was when they were added to the Sumptuary Laws.
+However, ermine wasn't specifically included.

 I do not believe we can assume that ermine was reserved for royalty during the Tudor dynasty simply because it was restricted in Edward III's time.
 Costume expert, Bess Chilver, also has pointed out that ermine was not restricted to the royal family, and that people would make their own "fake" ermine from white rabbit fur!

 It seems plausible that only the very wealthy could have afforded authentic ermine because white ermine was only available in certain climates and only in the winter.
 But this is where I believe the confusion has originated.
 Because those who could afford it were often Royalty and certainly nobility, and those that did wear it were more than likely among the upper classes, it seems logical that an assumption grew out of this fact.
 The titled nobility, and knights of the gentry class, were always given exemptions to the Sumptuary Laws, or they were awarded permission by paying for the privilege.
+In other words, they would pay the crown for such privileges to escape forfeiture.
 Perhaps the nobility or wealthy landed gentry did not own full length robes lined in ermine as seen in pictures or paintings of coronation robes worn by royalty, but it seems logical that if they could afford it, and it was in vogue, and it was not listed as restricted in the statutes, they most certainly would have used it in smaller items such as the lining of mantles, or in pouches, collars, cuffs, muffs, and/or sleeves.

 The Sumptuary Laws in England during the reign of King Edward III seems to have been the impetus for the erroneous belief that only royalty wore ermine in England during the Tudor dynasty.
 I think this misunderstanding is due to the fact that it has not been taken into consideration that the Statutes of Edward III were revised by the Tudors; and because authentic ermine was incredibly costly and rare, it was not included in the revised version; therefore, people have simply made assumptions that the restrictions in place during Edward III were still present during the Tudor dynasty.